Fuse and sshfs on MacOSX Leopard

 And add the following directives:

 As you can see I’ve added lots of options to accommodate my uses.
-You can get more informations about sshfs options through traditional help pages:
+You can get more information about sshfs options through traditional help pages:

 Finally, we can tell automount to acknowledge all our modifications: